JeromeDane/garden-css-modules/README.md

 ## Development

 For now, start a repl with `lein repl` and connect using an nrepl client.
-Evaluate the `garden-css-modules` namespace, then call modularize.
+Evaluate the `garden-css-modules.core` namespace, then call modularize.
 E.G:

 ```
 (modularize